by Antonio Donnangelo

 Case Study.

-The flight height was set at 30 meters height by taking RGB and multispectral photos with 85% front and side image overlap.
+The flight height was set at 30 meters height by taking RGB and multispectral photos with 85% frontal and lateral image overlap.

 Through the analysis of the images taken, it was possible to reconstruct for each survey the 3D digital model (Fig.1) and reflectance maps of the test area.